wp-plugins/wpmovielibrary/readme.txt

 = Minimum Requirements =

-* WordPress 3.8 or greater
+* WordPress 3.9 or greater
-* PHP version 5.2.4 or greater
+* PHP version 5.4 or greater
 * MySQL version 5.0 or greater
-* Some payment gateways require fsockopen support (for IPN access)

 = Automatic installation =